damselem/capistrano-shared-file/README.md

 ### Upload

-To upload all the files defined in the `shared_files` capistrano variable to a remote server, you can simply execute:
+To upload all the files defined in the `shared_files` capistrano variable to a remote server, you can execute:

     bundle exec cap shared_file:upload

 ### Download

-To download all the files defined in the `shared_files` capistrano variable from a remote server, you can simply execute:
+To download all the files defined in the `shared_files` capistrano variable from a remote server, you can execute:

     bundle exec cap shared_file:download

+### Symlink

+To symlink the uploaded configuration files to the current release path, you can execute:

+    bundle exec cap shared_file:symlink

+This task will be executed on every deploy.
+If you happen to make any changes in the files specified in the `shared_files` capistrano variable, make sure you upload them.

 **Note**: You can use it together with `capistrano/ext/multistage` like: